iRon7/ConvertTo-Expression/README.md

 ampersand (`&`).
 An expression that is casted to a string can be restored to an object using the native `Invoke-Expression` cmdlet.
-An expression that is stored in a PowerShell (`.ps1`) file might also be directly invoked by the PowerShell dot-sourcing technique:
+An expression that is stored in a PowerShell (`.ps1`) file might also be directly invoked by the PowerShell dot-sourcing technique, e.g.:
 `. .\Expression.ps1`.